Amr4924/M-Jewellery/README.md

 The app currently ships as a **polished, fully local front-end** — every screen renders and flows correctly, and it's built to slot a real backend / auth service in later without a rewrite.

 > 🧠 **Note:** This is an active work in progress.
-The core navigation, theming, and shop UI are in place; a few screens (like Home) and backend integration are still on the roadmap.
+The core navigation, theming, Home tab, and shop UI are all in place; backend integration and cart/checkout logic are still on the roadmap.
 See [What's Next](#-whats-next) below.

 ---